Yasin2201/basic-informational-site/README.md

 # basic-informational-site
-A basic informational website to practice Node.js
+A basic informational website to practice Node.js & Express.